electron/i18n/content/current/de-DE/docs/tutorial/using-native-node-modules.md

 .\node_modules\.bin\electron-rebuild.cmd
 ```

-For more information on usage and integration with other tools such as [Electron Packager](https://github.com/electron/electron-packager), consult the project's README.
+For more information on usage and integration with other tools such as [Electron Packager][electron-packager], consult the project's README.

 ### `npm` verwenden